 The show's focus is on our relationship with sound, whether scientific, social, psychological, cultural, spiritual or just plain fanciful.
 Most of all, we have fun exploring everything and anything that Sounds Interesting.

-Listen to our first episodes with your hosts Shyloe and Pete and find out why Hot Docs said we're "part of the next wave of great Canadian podcasts."
+Listen to our first season episodes with your hosts Shyloe and Peter and find out why Hot Docs said we're "part of the next wave of great Canadian podcasts."
 And please let us know what you think Sounds Interesting.

 From Beethoven to "miracle tones" and synthesizers to bass, Canadian media icon George "Strombo" Stroumboulopoulos offers Shyloe, Pete and the show's listeners an intimate tour of the soundscapes that shape and nurture his world, including the way he uses sound to soothe his post-concussion symptoms.